 - Treating acute and chronic knee pain in golfers

-I have Knee Pain.
+I have knee pain when playing golf.
 What Should I do?

-In general, when having acute pain, it is preferred that you rest and don’t try to exhaust your knee.
-This may aggravate your pain and may have some adverse effects.
+In general, when having acute pain, it is preferred that you rest so you don’t exhaust your knee.
+Not doing so may aggravate your pain and may even bring more adverse effects.

-Many simple tricks can reduce the incidence of knee injuries and injuries in general during a golf course.
+Many simple tricks can reduce the incidence of knee injuries while playing golf.
 They include: